 The Public Education Foundation’s Trades & Technology STEM Opportunity Scholarship is a prestigious scholarship, which aims to encourage students with an interest in pursuing a career in trades or STEM.

 The scholarship has been made available by a retired man living in the inner-western suburbs of Sydney.
 He was the beneficiary of the generosity of others as a boy when his personal circumstances made it difficult for him to pursue his education.
 With additional support he was able to successfully complete his schooling, undertake further study and become a qualified member of an esteemed profession.
-Wishing to remain anonymous he has provided the funding to support this scholarship
+Wishing to remain anonymous he has provided the funding to support this scholarship.

 The scholarship includes an annual bursary of $1,000 for Years 11 and 12.
-A further contribution of up to $2,000 may be provided to the student if they progress to study a trades or technology course in TAFE or university.
+A further contribution of up to $2,000 may be provided to the student if they progress to study a trades or STEM course in TAFE or university.

 The scholarship is to cover educational expenses such as:

 If a student leaves public school before the end of Year 12, the scholarship will lapse.
 If the student does not proceed to study trades or STEM at TAFE or university, no additional support will be provided.
 Any unspent monies at the end of the scholarship must be refunded to the Public Education Foundation scholarship fund.